Synectics

 I have used this process many times and I'm always amazed at the connections.

-As an exercise to explore the overall concept of tolerance I use the following list of words to elicit multimedia pieces.
-I allow students to work independently or in a group with no more than three.
-In a group of three, I have the expectation of "multi"media, e.g. music, visual art, writing, theatre, etc.
+I've created word lists for two different topics, "being part of it" and tolerance.
+I use the appropriate list of words to elicit multimedia pieces.
+I allow students to work independently or in a group with no more than three, unless you feel the people can work together...?
+In a group of three, I have the expectation of "multi"media, e.g. music, visual art, writing, theatre, etc. But, then again, maybe you have a swing band, dance or circus troupe, or a large choir.
+Limits are good, but don't let them stifle your imagination.

 Feel free to give this a try, but be warned, students will whine and complain at the beginning.
 Keep encouraging them to use the process.
 It works.
 With younger students try going through the process with only one word, concept, or theme, and of course you may want to create your own word list.